 The MS degree is chosen by students interested in continuing for a PhD degree and requires completion of a list of core courses.
 Requirements for admission are different for each degree program, as each serves students with different backgrounds.
 The programs can provide the flexibility required by part-time students, EngiNet (distance) students and full-time students.

-The MS in Systems Science (MS SS) has the following requirements: students must complete at least 30 credit hours for a degree with a thesis and at least 33 credit hours for a degree without a thesis including the required courses of introduction to systems science, applied probability and statistics, systems problem solving, modeling and simulation, five approved electives, including an SSIE 600-level course (research level), and a termination requirement.
+The MS in Systems Science (MS SS) has the following requirements: students must complete at least 30 credit hours for a degree with a thesis, or at least 33 credit hours for a degree without a thesis.
+The required coursework includes computational tools, introduction to systems science, applied probability and statistics, modeling and simulation or collective dynamics of complex systems, and four approved electives plus 6 credits of thesis work (for thesis option) or six approved electives plus 3 credits of a termination project (for non-thesis option).
+At least one elective must be a 600-level course.
 You read about the experiences of other students previously in the Systems Science program here.